YeetTheFirst21/YeetTheFirst21/README.md

 - 👋 Hi, I’m @YeetTheFirst21
-- 👀 I’m interested in everything that has electronics and mechanics included
+- 👀 I’m interested in everything that has electronics ,mechanics included (anything hardware and software related)
 - 🌱 I’m currently learning life
 - 💞️ I’m looking to collaborate on welp, anything I can understand and enjoy!
-- 📫 How to reach me (not sure yet)
+- 📫 How to reach me https://www.linkedin.com/in/yigitilkk
+- 🌱 Freshman at Bilkent University Computer Engineering